jasonc0704/lazor_demo/README.md

  B - Absorb
  C - Reflect and See-through
  ```
- And are thus good for the first 14 series of games (Tutorial - Grande).
+ And are thus good for the first 14 series of the lazor game (Tutorial - Grande).

  ## Tests